 Theses submitted to the Department are evaluated by two independent examiners, one from City, the other external.
 The examiners are appointed by the School Board of Studies on the recommendation of the candidate's supervisor.
 At a date determined by the two examiners, a viva is held, during which the candidate will discuss the thesis with the examiners in the presence of a non-voting chairperson.
 For more detailed guidance on submission procedure, please consult the Guide for Research Students.

-We offer students the opportunity to carry out research in the following areas of Translation Studies including: theoretical approaches to translation studies, discourse analysis, translation and gender/identity, translation and cultural history, translation of children's literature, translation pedagogics, genre translation (especially crime fiction).
+We offer students the opportunity to carry out research in the following areas of Translation including: theoretical approaches to translation, discourse analysis, translation and gender/identity, translation and cultural history, translation of children's literature, translation pedagogics, genre translation (especially crime fiction).

 The team consists of experts in translation theory, discourse construction & analysis, semiotic & intersemiotic analysis, literary translation and translation pedagogy.

-Translation Studies is by nature interdisciplinary and the following staff from the school are potential supervisors for interdisciplinary proposals:
+Studying Translation is by nature interdisciplinary and the following staff from the school are potential supervisors for interdisciplinary proposals: